-- Prior experience in healthcare is not required; however, the MHA consider health care or relevant professional work or volunteer experience.
+- Prior experience in healthcare is not required; however, the admissions committee considers health care or relevant professional work or volunteer experience.

 - For international students: TOEFL minimum recommended score of paper 600, computer 250, and internet 100.
-TOEFL scores are required for international students except permanent residents or those who have earned a degree from an accredited institution in the US, Canada (except Quebec), Australia, New Zealand, or the United Kingdom.
+TOEFL scores are required for international students except for permanent residents or those who have earned a degree from an accredited institution in the US, or any of the countries listed under ‘Waiver Eligibility’ by our graduate admissions.

 Applicants must apply through the Schools of Public Health Application Service (SOPHAS) or the Healthcare Administration, Management & Policy Centralized Application Service (HAMPCAS) as well as set up a UI account and pay the supplement UI fee.
 Please read the detailed instructions and requirements below to ensure that all application materials are submitted properly.
 As transcripts and test scores may take several weeks to arrive, it is strongly recommended that you begin the application process early.